-I ran across a recipe from Eating Well the other day that was calling my name.
-With few ingredients, all of which I had on hand, it looked like a perfect recipe to add to the collection.
-I didn’t veer to far from the original recipe.
+I ran across a recipe from Eating Well that looked like a perfect recipe to add to the collection.
+With minimal ingredients, all of which I had on hand, I didn’t veer too far from the original recipe.
 My only change was using tempeh instead of tofu.
-With so few ingredients there really wasn’t much to change up.

 - If you don’t care for tempeh, use tofu instead.
 I’ve tried both ways and each were delicious!

-- Add grated ginger in the final mixture for even more flavor.
+- Add grated ginger in the sauce mixture for even more flavor.

 - If asparagus isn’t in season, use broccoli florets and baby carrots.